Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Torus action

 \end{exm}

-\begin{remark} To avoid confusion we want to emphasize the degree of a monomial with respect to $x$ is \textbf{not} the same as the degree with respect to $x$-grading.
-For example, the monomial $a_{i,j,k}x^l$ has the degree $l$ with respect to $x$, and $i-j+l$ with respect to $x$-grading. \end{remark}
+\begin{remark} To avoid confusion we want to emphasise the degree of a monomial with respect to $x$ is \textbf{not} the same as the degree with respect to the $x$-grading.
+For example, the monomial $a_{i,j,k}x^l$ has the degree $l$ with respect to $x$, and $i-j+l$ with respect to the $x$-grading. \end{remark}

 \begin{lem} The morphism $\pi$ described in Definition \ref{matrix-general} is $\G_m^2$-equivariant \end{lem} \begin{proof} We proceed as in Lemma \ref{simple-resolution}.
-We need to check that the matrix $\mathcal M$ is homogeneous.
+We need to check that the matrix $\mathcal M$ is homogeneous

 which is the degree of $i$-th component of the target module. \\ This implies that the vanishing locus $V(I_t(\mathcal M))$ is a $\G_m^2$-stable subscheme of $\A^2\times B$.
 Thus the morphism $\pi$, being the projection onto the second factor restricted to the vanishing locus, is {$\G_m^2$-equivariant}. \end{proof}